parmodbudhiraja/Social-media-bot-detector/README.md

    ```

 ### 3. Build and Run the Stack
+1. Ensure that Docker Desktop is running.
-Initialize all services (PostgreSQL, RabbitMQ, ML Service, Backend, and Frontend) with a single command:
+2. Initialize all services (PostgreSQL, RabbitMQ, ML Service, Backend, and Frontend) with a single command:
 ```bash
 docker-compose up -d --build
 ```